Davon-Rolage/KeywordShortener/README.md

 They are separated into different json files only for convenience.
 The only thing you should do is either create a custom json file or modify the existing ones.
 <br>
 > You can add your own hotkeys by modifying the `TRIGGER_COMBINATIONS` attribute of the `KeywordShortener` class.

+## Limitations
+To avoid unexpected keyboard behavior, the limit for the `ARGUMENTS_LENGTH_LIMIT` was set to `100` characters, i.e. if you accidentally activate a hotkey, it will not freeze the keyboard until the whole text is typed.